 Education

 Education is basically an organised process of acquiring knowledge and information.
 It plays very important role in everyone’s life e.g. it gives a person knowledge, wisdom and good character.
-Moreover, education makes man capable of earning income to improve his standard of life and develops his insight to enjoy the life.
-In short the main objective of education is to produce normal healthy individuals who have positive and constructive role in society.
-Senior citizens are generally known for their wisdom and knowledge which they gained from their pleasant and unpleasant experiences, and the new generation can learn from their experiences.
-Research shows that older adults with higher education and those who have more contribution in older adults learning programmes are mostly very promising in fulfilling their responsibilities (Tippelt et al. 2009).
+Moreover, education help a individuals to make their career and improve their standard of life and develop their insight to enjoy their lives.
+In short the main objective of education is to prepare individuals for positive and constructive role in society.
+Elderly people are generally known for their wisdom and knowledge which they gained from their experiences, and the new generation can learn from their experiences.
+Research shows that elderly people with higher education and those who have more contribution in elderly learning programmes are mostly very promising in fulfilling their responsibilities (Tippelt et al. 2009).
 All the older adults have their life experiences but all of them are not educated.
 Research shows that senior citizens with less financial resources and low educational level especially those who are jobless are prone to feel loneliness when contrasted with those with advanced education and high financial resources and those who are employed (Hawkley, et al., 2008; Creecy, Berg & Wright 1985; Pinquart and Sorensen 2001; Lauder, Sharkey & Mummery 2004).
 It is plausible to conclude from aforementioned discourse that education plays a vital role in the life of elderly individuals.
-It is also logical that educated people can communicate well and establish relations with others thus probably they can receive higher social support and experience lower level of isolation and loneliness.Therefore, the present paper focuses mainly on the impact of educational qualification on social support, social isolation and loneliness among senior citizens.
+It is also logical that educated people can communicate well and establish relations with others thus probably they can receive higher social support and experience lower level of isolation and loneliness.

+Rationale of the Study

+loneliness and social isolation can occur in any stage of life, but the issue can be more acute for elderly people.
+To enable a deeper understanding of old age and isolation/loneliness, current study investigates the various psychological states and social issues that are associated with elderly.
+The present study is therefore an empirical piece of research that aims to investigate the association pattern of educational achievement with the issues of isolation, loneliness and (lack of) support from the community among elderly people.

+The traditional family is still thriving in Pakistan, whereby the head of the household is the primary wage earner and enjoys the status of being the hub of the family.
+During the last twenty years, there have been several social and economic developments, such as technological change and inflation, which have impacted on family life.
+Because of important psycho-social factors, the purpose and roles of older people have been affected.
+(Furdous, et al.2008).
+These social and economic changes have profound impact on the lives of elderly people, and it might result in their loneliness and social isolation.

+The purpose of present study focuses on the impact of educational qualification on social support, social isolation and social and emotional loneliness.

 Objectives

-The main objective of the study is to examine the relationship between social support, social isolation and loneliness of senior citizens.
+The main objective of the study is to examine the relationship between social support, social isolation and loneliness of elderly individuals.
 The study also aims to analyse the impact of educational qualification on social support and social isolation and loneliness among senior citizens.

 Hypotheses